-What does a staff member do if they have technical issues with Canvas on the asynchronous inclement weather day?
+- What does a student and/or family do if they cannot access the internet and/or Canvas on asynchronous inclement weather days?

 Yes, virtual inclement weather days are considered a scheduled virtual workday for all staff.
-Employees are expected to be available during their duty day to participate in their typical scope of work including virtual IEP meetings, lesson planning, and documentation.
-If there are exceptional circumstances that prevent a school from holding virtual IEP meetings, such as staff who are without power, individual IEP meetings may be cancelled at the discretion of the building administrator.
+Schools are expected to conduct previously scheduled virtual meetings.
+Since buildings and offices will be closed, in-person meetings will be rescheduled.
+If there are exceptional circumstances that prevent a school from holding an individual IEP/504 meeting, such as staff who are without power, individual IEP/504 meetings may be cancelled at the discretion of the building administrator.

-- How do we ensure that students receive their direct Special Education and related services on a virtual inclement weather day?
+- How will the school system ensure that my child receives his/her direct Special Education and related services on a virtual inclement weather day?

 Service providers must ensure that students with disabilities receive Special Education and related services in accordance with the frequency and duration in the IEP.
 Services are typically reflected as monthly in each IEP.
-Since instruction delivered on an asynchronous inclement weather day is not considered direct service, service providers should evaluate the impact of a virtual inclement weather day when determining if the frequency and duration of special education services has been met for the month.
+Since instruction delivered on an asynchronous inclement weather day is not considered direct service, service providers will evaluate the impact of a virtual inclement weather day when determining if the frequency and duration of special education services has been met for the month.
 Make-up sessions will be scheduled on an individual basis, as needed.

 Related service providers may choose to contact parents/guardians to arrange for synchronous virtual sessions with individual students on a virtual inclement weather day.
 Successfully executed synchronous sessions will count toward the student’s related service sessions as outlined within the IEP.